Do Used Motorhomes Hold Their Value More?

 1. Introduction

 When you buy a vehicle from new – whether it’s a motorbike, car or a motorhome – the financial value of it diminishes over time.
 This is the economic phenomenon known as depreciation, and the rate at which vehicles depreciate lessens as time goes on.
-Therefore, buying a used motorhome from rove! offers a significant advantage over new from elsewhere, as the rate of depreciation has already slowed down and the vehicle will retain its value for longer.
+Therefore, buying used motorhomes from rove! offers a significant advantage over new from elsewhere, as the rate of depreciation has already slowed down and the vehicle will retain its value for longer.

 2. Motorhome depreciation is different